shoaib9121/vue-crud-basic/README.md

 # vue-crud-basic

+- A very basic Vue app demonstrating crud operations.
+- A free Fake API(https://jsonplaceholder.typicode.com/) is being used for crud operations i.e. CREATE, UPDATE and DELETE.
-Unit testing with jest is implemented inside
+- Unit testing with Jest has been implemented just for basic purpose.

 ## Project setup